backwards-limited/kafka-backwards/docs/build-and-execute.md

 ```

 i.e. we wish to **build** and **package** before executing via some **docker compose** file.

 Now, **sbt** does have a workaround for this by using plugins such as [sbt-docker](https://github.com/marcuslonnberg/sbt-docker) and [sbt-docker-compose](https://github.com/Tapad/sbt-docker-compose).
 However, these rely on the fact that you do not write a standard **Dockerfile** and instead write one in the [build.sbt](../build.sbt).

-I've avoided using these plugins for several reasons (stories for another day).
+I'm going to show both approaches i.e. some submodules will use these sbt docker plugins and some don't; where the ones that don't, we mimic what these plugins provide, but instead provide standard Dockerfile.

+## Without SBT Docker Plugins

-The plugins mentioned provide various sbt tasks to execute required Docker and Compose commands.
+The sbt docker plugins provide various sbt tasks to execute required Docker and Compose commands.
-As a convenience, since I'm avoiding the these plugins, I've added a few tasks (more to be added as required in [docker.sbt](../docker.sbt)) to mimic the plugins, where these tasks wrap commands you would normally provided.
+I've added a few tasks (more to be added as required in [docker.sbt](../docker.sbt)) to mimic the plugins, where these tasks wrap commands you would normally provided.

 Let's go through some examples.
 **Note** that working within a **multi module** project, from the **root** (top level) of the project, we need to state which module we are working with.

 Within a module such as **beginners-course** we need our relevant **docker compose** files and associated **Dockerfile**.

 ```bash